Chart Color Schemes

 Beresfield - Hexham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Beresfield-Hexham, as per the latest Census, consisted of 93.1% houses and 6.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's figures of 70.5% houses and 29.5% other dwellings.
-Home ownership in Beresfield-Hexham stood at 35.8%, with mortgaged dwellings at 34.2% and rented ones at 29.9%.
+Beresfield-Hexham's dwelling structure, as per the latest Census, comprised 93.1% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
+Home ownership in Beresfield-Hexham was at 35.8%, with mortgaged dwellings at 34.2% and rented ones at 29.9%.
 The median monthly mortgage repayment was $1,450, lower than Non-Metro NSW's average of $1,962.
-The median weekly rent in Beresfield-Hexham was recorded as $340, compared to Non-Metro NSW's $400.
-Nationally, Beresfield-Hexham's mortgage repayments were significantly lower at $1,450 than the Australian average of $1,863, while rents were less at $340 than the national figure of $375.
+The median weekly rent figure was $340, compared to Non-Metro NSW's $400.
+Nationally, Beresfield-Hexham's mortgage repayments were significantly lower at $1,450 versus the Australian average of $1,863, and rents were less at $340 compared to the national figure of $375.

 Frequently Asked Questions - Housing